A British site that contains almost 8000 aircraft images.

 This group comprises members dedicated to preserving Canada’s aviation heritage.
 The CAHS publishes The CAHS Journal four times a year.

-The official Government of Canada site containing all aspects of civil aviation.
+The official Government of Canada – Transport Canada site containing all aspects of civil aviation.

 A site whose goal is to identify every serial number and to uncover the history of every Canadian military aircraft.
 Operated by Bill Walker.

-Canada’s aviation history publisher, operated by Larry Milberry.
+Canada’s aviation history publisher, operated by Larry Milberry, contains a goldmine of historic information.

 Australian Geoff Goodall is the co-author (with John Chapman) of the Warbirds Worldwide Directory, published in softcover up until recently.
 The online directory comprises many downloadable PDF’s, including one for Grumman.

 The National Archive of Transport Travel and Trade (NA3T) is a British archive of all kinds of transportation images.
 Navigating to their “Air Photos” section and searching for “Avengers” will bring up more than 60 black-and-white images.
 These are available for purchase as prints or digital files.
-Several of the images in this project were purchased from NA3T as digital files.
+Many of the images in this project were purchased from NA3T as digital files.

 The Shearwater Aviation Museum Library & Archives is located on Bonaventure Ave. at 12 Wing Shearwater, Nova Scotia.
 It houses over 13,000 documents including books, periodicals, photographs, technical manuals, newspaper clippings, blueprints, maps, videocassettes, artwork, memorabilia, and other archival documents.
 Most of the Library and Archives’ holdings document Canadian Maritime Military Aviation and its history.